 - Votrax SSI263 (Standard, medium, last modified 3/27/2024)

 You might wonder: Why the Alex voice?
 This was a hard decision, as it is technically still available.
-However, I am not here to make comercial income from Apple’s voice, and proving direct harms to sales is harder to do when a voice is not licensed to work on other platforms in general.
+However, I am not here to make commercial income from Apple’s voice, and proving direct harms to sales is harder to do when a voice is not licensed to work on other platforms in general.
 For now, there’s an Alex voice.
 Should Apple send me a cease and desist around the matter, it will be revisited swiftly.

 Happy Pipering!